Welcome to the NEW Iron Workers local 808 website.

 A little about us at Local 808

-Local 808 is made up of over 700 Ironworkers who live, work, spend money and raise their families with in the central Florida area.
-The men and women of our organization have spent three to four years training as apprentices in the Ironworking trade building the necessary skills to become Journeyman in the trade.
-The training provides our Ironworkers with a high level of safety, knowledge of the latest industry practices and certifications that are required by the concentrators who utilize our skilled craftsman to build the unique structures that are raised in the central Florida area from the space industry to the theme parks.
+Local 808 is made up of over 700 Iron Workers who live, work, spend money and raise their families with in the central Florida area.
+The men and women of our organization have spent three to four years training as apprentices in the Iron Working trade building the necessary skills to become Journeyman in the trade.
+The training provides our Iron Workers with a high level of safety, knowledge of the latest industry practices and certifications that are required by the contractors who utilize our skilled craftsman to build the unique structures that are raised in the central Florida area from the space industry to the theme parks.

-Local 808 has been in the central Florida area since 1965 providing good wages, retirement benefits and health insurance to the men and women who have chosen this hard and dangerous trade over easer less challenging opportunities.
+Local 808 has been in the Central Florida area since 1965 providing good wages, retirement benefits and health insurance to the men and women who have chosen this hard and dangerous trade over easier, less challenging opportunities.

-Our members erect the structural steel structures of Shopping Centers, Mall’s and Ware Houses we also erect the Sports Complexes, Hospitals, Roller Coasters, Launch towers for rockets at the Space Center and the very unique structures for our multiple Theme Parks.
-We also lay the rebar in foundations and concrete structures, set stairs and hand rails, fence, glass, precast structures and parking decks, just to cover some of what we can do for contractor’s who are willing to use the skilled, trained and safe craftsmen and women from within our communities.
+Our members erect the structural steel structures of Shopping Centers, Mall’s and Warehouses.
+We also erect the Sports Complexes, Hospitals, Roller Coasters, Launch Towers for rockets at the Space Center and the very unique structures for our multiple Theme Parks.
+We also install the reinforcing in the foundations and concrete structures, set stairs and hand rails, fence, glass, precast structures and parking decks.
+This is just to cover some of what we do for contractor’s who use the safe, skilled and trained craftspeople from within our communities.